 - Phase 2 running across Semester 1 (2023/24)

-- This call will be issued in Semester 2 (2022/23) following an information session, with submissions to be reviewed/confirmed by end of Semester 2 and successful projects to be undertaken in Semester 1 (2023/24).
+- This call was issued in Semester 2 (2022/23) following an information session, with submissions reviewed/confirmed by end of Semester 2.
+Successful projects are to be undertaken in Semester 1 (2023/24).

-- The project scope and type will be determined by applicants and may be individual or team led, involve cross campus or external collaborations with funding covering, but not limited to, resource development, external expert engagement, staff time buyout and dissemination, etc.
+- The project scope and type was determined by applicants, some being individual or team led, involving cross campus and external collaborations with funding covering, but not limited to, resource development, external expert engagement, staff time buyout and dissemination, etc.

-This project will result in the development of a series of OERs and will be led by colleagues in the Department of Technology Enhanced Learning (TEL), MTU Cork Campuses and the E-learning Development and Support Unit (EDSU), MTU Kerry Campuses.
+This project will result in the development of a series of Reusable Learning Resources and is being led by colleagues in the Department of Technology Enhanced Learning (TEL), MTU Cork Campuses and the E-learning Development and Support Unit (EDSU), MTU Kerry Campuses.

 4. Open Call for National MTU Seminar Series (up to €1000 per seminar)